cloud-66-internal/help.cloud66.com/_includes/concepts/stack-definition.md

 - **Code:** Ensures your code does not have security issues by checking for known vulnerabilities.
 - **Backups and data integrity:** This tracks whether or not you are backing up your databases (with managed and/or unmanaged backups), and whether or not you verify your backups.
-- **Connectivity:** Checks whether or not you are sharing your frontend and backend on the same server.
+- **Connectivity:** Checks whether or not you are sharing your front-end and back-end on the same server.
 This is affected by how much memory you have on your servers, among other factors.
 - **Performance:** Checks if you have a load balancer, as well as different server configuration metrics.
 - **Security:** Tracks your firewall settings for potential security issues.